Tom Clarke (Irish republican)

 Thomas James Clarke (Tomás Séamus Ó Cléirigh; 11 March 1858 – 3 May 1916) was an Irish republican and a leader of the Irish Republican Brotherhood.
 Clarke was arguably the person most responsible for the 1916 Easter Rising.
-A proponent of armed struggle against British rule in Ireland for most of his life, Clarke spent 15 years in English prisons prior to his role in the Easter Rising, and was executed by firing squad after it was defeated.
+A proponent of armed struggle against British rule in Ireland for most of his life, Clarke spent 15 years in English prisons prior to his role in the Easter Rising and was executed by firing squad after it was defeated.

 Early life

 Clarke was born at Hurst Castle near Milford-on-Sea in England, to Irish parents, Mary Palmer and James Clarke, who was a sergeant in the British Army.
 He had one brother, Joseph.
 In 1865, after spending some years in South Africa, Sgt.
-Clarke was transferred to Dungannon, County Tyrone, Ireland, and it was there that Tom grew up.
+Clarke was transferred to Dungannon, County Tyrone, and it was there that he grew up.

 Irish Republican Brotherhood

 In 1878, at the age of 20, he joined the Irish Republican Brotherhood (IRB) following the visit to Dungannon by John Daly, and by 1880 he was centre (head) of the local IRB circle.
 In August that year, after a member of the Royal Irish Constabulary (RIC) had shot and killed a man during riots between the Orange Order and the Ancient Order of Hibernians in Dungannon, Clarke and other IRB members attacked some RIC men in Irish Street.
 They were driven back, however, and Clarke, fearing arrest, fled to the United States.